ookiineko/termix_wip/README.md

 ==================================

 > *Warning*
-> This is a toy project and it's under early development.
+> This is a learning project, nothing useful yet.
 >
 > For documentation, view the [development page](DEVELOPMENT.md).